VysotskiVadim/VysotskiVadim.blog/_drafts/android-error-handling.markdown

 In this case when developer implements logic, he thinks only about positive scenario.
 To avoid crash he wrap all logic with error handling so that it doesn't matter when exactly error happened.
-Despite "one `tru-catch` to rule them all" approach works only for simple cases, it's still very useful **to be able to concentrate on positive flow when you reading or wring code**.
+Despite "one `tru-catch` to rule them all" approach works only for simple cases, it's still very useful **to be able to concentrate on positive flow when you reading or wring code**(2).